bikeshaving/crank/website/guides/10-custom-renderers.md

 title: Custom Renderers
 ---

-The core Crank module provides an abstract `Renderer` class which can be extended to produce more than just DOM nodes or HTML strings, allowing you to target alternative environments such as WebGL-based canvas libraries, terminals, smartphones or smart TVs.
+The core Crank module provides an abstract `Renderer` class which can be extended to produce more than just DOM nodes or HTML strings, allowing you to target alternative environments such as WebGL-based libraries, terminals, smartphones or smart TVs.
 This guide provides an overview of the concepts and internal methods which you will need to know when implementing a custom renderer yourself.
 Alternatively, you can read through the [DOM](https://github.com/bikeshaving/crank/blob/master/src/dom.ts?ts=2) and [HTML](https://github.com/bikeshaving/crank/blob/master/src/html.ts?ts=2) renderer implementations to learn by example.

 **Warning:** The custom renderer API is currently unstable both because of its performance-sensitive nature and because the exact complications of rendering to a wide variety of environments are not yet fully known.
 If you maintain a Crank renderer, you *will* have to deal with breaking changes as Crank is optimized and as new renderer requirements are discovered.